awsdocs/amazon-traffic-mirroring-guide/doc_source/tm-example-inbound-tcp-udp.md

 | Destination CIDR block | 0\.0\.0\.0/0 |
 | Description | UDP Rule |

-## Step 5: Create a Traffic Mirror Session for the TCP Traffic<a name="step-create-session-tcp"></a>
+## Step 5: Create a traffic mirror session for the TCP traffic<a name="step-create-session-tcp"></a>

 Create and configure a traffic mirror session with the following options\.
-For more information, see [Create a Traffic Mirror Session](traffic-mirroring-session.md#create-traffic-mirroring-session)\.
+For more information, see [Create a traffic mirror session](traffic-mirroring-session.md#create-traffic-mirroring-session)\.

-**Traffic Mirror Session to Monitor Inbound TCP Traffic**
+**Traffic mirror session to monitor inbound TCP traffic**

 | Option | Value |
 | --- | --- |